Codecademy/docs/content/java/concepts/map/terms/containsValue/containsValue.md

 ---
 Title: '.containsValue()'
-Description: 'A method used to check if a given value is present in a map.'
+Description: 'Checks if a given value is present in a map.'
 Subjects:
   - 'Computer Science'
+  - 'Code Foundations'
 Tags:
-  - 'map'
+  - 'Map'
-  - 'hashmap'
+  - 'Hash Maps'
-  - 'java'
+  - 'Java'
 CatalogContent:
   - 'learn-java'
   - 'paths/computer-science'
 ---

-The **`.containsValue()`** method determines whether a map contains the given value.
-The method returns the boolean value `true` if the map has one or more keys that map to the given value and `false` if the map does not contain the given value.
+The **`.containsValue()`** [method](https://www.codecademy.com/resources/docs/java/methods) determines whether a map contains a given value.
+This method returns `true` if the map has one or more keys that match with the given value and `false` if the map does not contain the given value.

 ## Syntax